Do You Know the Differences Between These Types of Mastectomies?Elizabeth Nelson

 Most of us know that the word “mastectomy” means to surgically extract the breast tissue in an attempt to rid the patient of breast cancer.
 However, “mastectomy” is actually an umbrella term that refers to several different surgeries.

 Some of these types of surgeries are probably familiar to you.
 You probably know, for example, the difference between a single mastectomy and a double mastectomy (the removal of one versus both breasts).
 But do these other seven mastectomy names ring a bell?

-We hope this list of types of mastectomies will help you know which one is right for you.
 If your surgery type has already been determined, this list may help you better understand what you’re getting into and how it differs from some of the other options.

 7. Total mastectomy

 A total mastectomy, also known as a simple mastectomy, is a mastectomy of the entire breast.
 All of the breast tissue and the skin on top of it, including the nipple and areola, are removed.
 At the time of this surgery, doctors may also opt to perform a sentinel lymph node biopsy to determine whether the lymph nodes have any cancer cells in them.